microsoft/vcpkg/docs/maintainers/registries.md

 registries can't rely on the version control system here.
 One possible option is to do a daily release, and have your "versions" be dates.

-_WARNING_: A baseline must always refer to the same set of versions.
-If you want to add new versions, you need to create a new version of the registry in the `baseline.json` file.
+_WARNING_: A baseline must not be modified once published.
+If you want to change or update versions, you need to create a new baseline in the `baseline.json` file.

 Here's an example of a valid `baseline.json`, for a registry that has decided upon dates for their versions: